-A BREEDING PAIR SURVEY OF CANADA GEESE IN NORTHERN QUÉBEC - 2023
+A BREEDING PAIR SURVEY OF CANADA GEESE IN NUNAVIK - 2024

 Josée Lefebvre, Canadian Wildlife Service, Québec Region Francis St-Pierre, Canadian Wildlife Service, Québec Region Robert Spangler, U.S. Fish & Wildlife Service During the 1960's, aerial surveys identified the Ungava Peninsula in northern Québec as the primary nesting area for Atlantic flyway Canada geese (Kaczynski and Chamberlain 1968).
 Malecki and Trost (1990) used a more quantitative approach to estimate the number of breeding pairs throughout the boreal forest and Ungava Peninsula.
 Their findings confirmed that the highest densities were located along the coastal areas of Ungava Bay and Hudson Bay.
-In 1993, an annual survey was initiated in northern Québec using methods developed by Malecki and Trost (1990) (Bordage and Plante 1993).
-The objective of this survey is to monitor the status of the Atlantic population by estimating the number of breeding pairs.
-This report presents the results of the 2023 breeding ground survey.
+In 1993, an annual survey was initiated in northern Québec using methods developed by Malecki and Trost (1990) (Bordage and Plante 1993). to monitor the status of the Atlantic population by estimating the number of breeding pairs.
+This report presents the results of the 2024 breeding ground survey.